Luoky76/P4-exercise/qos/README.md

 ## Introduction

-The objective of this tutorial is to extend basic L3 forwarding with an implementation of Quality of Service (QOS) using Differentiated Services.
+The objective(目标) of this tutorial is to extend basic L3 forwarding with an implementation of **Quality of Service** (QOS) using Differentiated Services.

 Diffserv is simple and scalable.
 It classifies and manages network traffic and provides QOS on modern IP networks.